-1.1 The Funding Framework
+1.1 The Current Funding Framework

-The funding framework which replaces Local Management of Schools is based on the legislative provisions in sections 45-53 of the Act.
+This is based on issue 15 of statutory guidance given by the Secretary of State pursuant to s.48(4) and paragraph 2A (2) of Schedule 14 to the School Standards and Framework Act 1998.
+The current funding framework which replaces Local Management of Schools is based on the legislative provisions in sections 45 to 53 of the Act.

-Under this legislation, local authorities determine for themselves the size of their schools budget and their non-schools education budget - although at a minimum an authority must appropriate its entire Dedicated Schools Grant to their schools budgets.
-The categories of expenditure which fall within the two budgets are prescribed under regulations made by the Secretary of State, but included within the two, taken together, is all expenditure, direct and indirect, on an authority's maintained schools except for capital and certain miscellaneous items.
-Authorities may deduct funds from their schools budget for purposes defined in regulations made by the Secretary of State under s.45A of the Act (the centrally retained expenditure).
-The amounts to be deducted for these purposes are decided by the authority concerned, subject to any limits or conditions prescribed (including gaining the approval of their schools forum or the Secretary of State in certain instances) as prescribed by the Secretary of State.
-The balance of the schools budget left after deduction of centrally retained funds is termed the Individual Schools Budget (ISB).
-Expenditure items in the non-schools education budget must be retained centrally (although earmarked allocations may be made to schools).
+Under this legislation, local authorities determine for themselves the size of their schools' budget and their non-school's education budget, although at a minimum an authority must appropriate its entire Dedicated Schools Grant to its schools' budget.

+The categories of expenditure which fall within the two budgets are prescribed under regulations made by the Secretary of State, but included within the two, taken together, is all expenditure, direct and indirect, on an authority's-maintained schools except for capital and certain miscellaneous items.

+Authorities may deduct funds from their schools' budget for purposes defined in regulations made by the Secretary of State under s.45A of the Act (the centrally retained expenditure).

+The amounts to be deducted for these purposes are decided by the authority concerned, subject to any limits or conditions prescribed including gaining the approval of their school's forum or the Secretary of State in certain instances as prescribed by the Secretary of State.

+The balance of the school's budget left after deduction of centrally retained funds is termed the Individual Schools Budget (ISB).
+Expenditure items in the non-school's education budget must be retained centrally although earmarked allocations may be made to schools.

-Local authorities must distribute the ISB amongst their maintained schools using a formula which accords with regulations made by the Secretary of State, and enables the calculation of a budget share for each maintained school.
+Authorities must distribute the ISB amongst their maintained schools using a formula which accords with regulations made by the Secretary of State and enables the calculation of a budget share for each maintained school.

 This budget share is then delegated to the governing body of the school concerned, unless the school is a new school that has not yet received a delegated budget, or the right to a delegated budget has been suspended in accordance with s.51 of the Act.

-The financial controls within which delegation works are set out in a scheme made by the authority in accordance with s.48 of the Act and regulations made under that section.
-All proposals to revise the scheme must be approved by the schools forum, though the authority may apply to the Secretary of State for approval in the event of the forum rejecting a proposal or approving it subject to modifications that are not acceptable to the authority.
+The financial controls within which delegation works are set out in a scheme made by the authority in accordance with section 48 of the Act and regulations made under that section.

+All proposals to revise the scheme must be approved by the school's forum, though the authority may apply to the Secretary of State for approval in the event of the forum rejecting a proposal or approving it subject to modifications that are not acceptable to the authority.

-Subject to provisions made by or under the scheme, governing bodies of schools may spend such amounts of their budget shares as they see fit for any purposes of their school and for any additional purposes prescribed by the Secretary of State in regulations made under s.50 of the Act.
+Subject to provisions made by or under the scheme, governing bodies of schools may spend such amounts of their budget shares as they think fit for any purposes of their school and for any additional purposes prescribed by the Secretary of State in regulations made under section 50 of the Act.

-An authority may suspend a school's right to a delegated budget if the provisions of the authority's financial scheme (or rules applied by the scheme) have been substantially or persistently breached, or if the budget share has not been managed satisfactorily.
-A school's right to a delegated budget share may also be suspended for other reasons (schedule 17 to the Act).
+An authority may suspend a school's right to a delegated budget if the provisions of the authority's financial scheme or rules applied by the scheme have been substantially or persistently breached, or if the budget share has not been managed satisfactorily.

+A school's right to a delegated budget share may also be suspended for other reasons, under schedule 17 to the Act.

-Each authority is obliged to publish a statement each year setting out details of its planned schools budget and other expenditure on children's services, showing the amounts to be centrally retained, the budget share for each school and the formula used to calculate those budget shares.
-Detailed calculations for each school are no longer required to be published in S251 collection.
+Each authority is obliged to publish a statement each year setting out details of its planned schools' budget and other expenditure on children's services, showing the amounts to be centrally retained and funding delegated to school; after each financial year the authority must publish a statement showing outturn expenditure.